Vascular Biogenics Ltd. (VBLT) Shares Plummet Below 1-Year High

 Sponsored

-The average price predicted by analysts for VBLT is $5.00, which is $4.79 above the current price.
-The public float for VBLT is 53.76M and currently, short sellers hold a 1.37% ratio of that float.
-The average trading volume of VBLT on April 20, 2023 was 4.53M shares.
+The average price point forecasted by analysts for Vascular Biogenics Ltd. (VBLT) is $5.00, which is $4.83 above the current market price.
+The public float for VBLT is 53.76M, and currently, short sellers hold a 1.37% ratio of that floaft.
+The average trading volume of VBLT on April 25, 2023 was 4.52M shares.

 VBLT’s Market Performance

-The stock of Vascular Biogenics Ltd. (VBLT) has seen a 18.57% increase in the past week, with a 55.62% rise in the past month, and a 42.21% gain in the past quarter.
-The volatility ratio for the week is 18.08%, and the volatility levels for the past 30 days are at 11.17% for VBLT.
-The simple moving average for the past 20 days is 21.24% for VBLT’s stock, with a -24.71% simple moving average for the past 200 days.
+The stock of Vascular Biogenics Ltd. (VBLT) has seen a -24.14% decrease in the past week, with a 7.54% rise in the past month, and a 7.26% gain in the past quarter.
+The volatility ratio for the week is 13.34%, and the volatility levels for the past 30 days are at 11.12% for VBLT.
+The simple moving average for the last 20 days is -5.33% for VBLT’s stock, with a simple moving average of -30.50% for the last 200 days.

 Analysts’ Opinion of VBLT